GOP's Gillespie keeps his distance from Trump

 The stakes are high, too: the Virginia gubernatorial race is the first statewide competitive contest since Trump was elected.
 The outcome could influence both Republican and Democratic candidates in the 2018 midterm elections across the country, setting the stage for the remainder of Trump's first term in the White House.

-Northam, meanwhile, has taken a much different tact with his support from high-profile Democrats.
+Northam, meanwhile, has taken a much different tack with his support from high-profile Democrats.
 Former President Barack Obama will appear with him at a rally on Thursday and Northam will campaign with former Vice President Joe Biden as well.
 Northam has been highly critical of Trump and his administration, at one point calling the President a "narcissistic maniac."

 It's perhaps not surprising that Gillespie is taking a cautious approach when it comes to the commander in chief.
 Virginia was one of the few swing states that Trump lost in 2016, but the race was close and he still enjoys healthy support among Republicans there.
 Gillespie's problem is that moderate Republicans and independent voters, both of which are growing in Virginia, appear to be increasingly wary of Trump.